MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/prepare-your-computer-for-installation.md

  **Additional**

 -   Database Mail uses an SMTP server to send the BAM Alerts.
-SMTP Server can be installed locally on the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] or on another IIS server.
+SMTP Server can be installed locally on the BizTalk Server or on another IIS server.
 [Appendix D: Create the SMTP Server](../install-and-config-guides/appendix-d-create-the-smtp-server.md) lists the steps to install and configure a SMTP Server.

 ###  <a name="BKMK_SSNS"></a> BAM Alerts using SQL Server 2008 R2 – Install SQL Server 2005 Notification Services